Committees

 Committee Members

-This Committee organises the yearly excursion to Brussels, which has beek taking place for as long as our SPIL-memory goes back.
+This Committee organises the yearly excursion to Brussels, which has been taking place for as long as our SPIL-memory goes back.
 During this 2-day trip, excursions are organised such as a visit to the EU commission, hearing about the World Bank, meeting with members of a think thank and talking to delegates of the Dutch Embassy in Brussels.
 This trip is one of the cornerstones of the SPIL calendar!
+The Committee is looking for one or two more people to help plan the trip, which will take place on the 17th-18th of November!

 Commissioner